jfhbrook/susitna/README.md

 ## The Future

-once I actually have the bedrock of a working BASIC, there are three general directions to go in.
+Once I actually have the bedrock of a working BASIC, there are three general directions to go in.

-first, I'll want to get the base language completed and tested, and have a good idea of how it's the same or different from other classic BASICs, like MSX BASIC or C64 BASIC. this may involve porting old BASIC games to s7bas, such as "acey ducey".
+First, I'll want to get the base language completed and tested, and have a good idea of how it's the same or different from other classic BASICs, like MSX BASIC or C64 BASIC. this may involve porting old BASIC games to s7bas, such as "acey ducey".

-second, the *actual* goal for this project isn't just to write a BASIC, it's to make a BASIC which can replace bash:
+Second, the *actual* goal for this project isn't just to write a BASIC, it's to make a BASIC which can replace bash:

 - shell pt 1: the basics